 Financial analysis and valuation

 All corporations have to prepare annual financial statements and companies listed at a stock exchange have to prepare company annual reports which contain more comprehensive information.
-The main purpose of the company annual report is to provide shareholders and potential investors with decision-relevant information so that they can make up their mind about
+The main purpose of the company annual report is to provide shareholders and potential investors with decision-relevant information so that they can make up their mind about:

-(i) the value creation during the financial year and the financial situation at the end of the financial year (the control motive)
+- The value creation during the financial year and the financial situation at the end of the financial year (the control motive)

-(ii) likely future cash flows generation capabilities (valuation and credit analysis motives)
+- Likely future cash flows generation capabilities (valuation and credit analysis motives)

 However, there are many conditions that have an impact on the numbers as well as the information that are presented in the corporate annual report.
 Many of these conditions might cause the financial statements to present an incomplete picture of the company's underlying economice reality.
 The chance that financial information might be sourrounded by "noise" makes it even more important to critically assess the quality of financial imformation befor used.